My name is Ansel Herz. (Ansel, after Ansel Adams, the photographer. Herz: Heart in German.)

 One story, published by ABC News, showed that a young man was sexually abused by U.N. soldiers in a coastal town.
 The president of Uruguay apologized and the soldiers were eventually sent home.

-Former President Bill Clinton became the first U.N. official to say that the peacekeepers had introduced a cholera epidemic to Haiti, after I questioned him about it at a press conference.
+Former President Bill Clinton became the first U.N. official to admit that the peacekeepers had introduced a cholera epidemic to Haiti, after I questioned him about it at a press conference.

 I initiated a partnership between WikiLeaks and The Nation magazine and Haiti Liberte to publish a series of stories based on the cache of State Department cables from the Port-au-Prince embassy.